 1. We would recommend that the website include more information on how children and young people can access support for the various issues described.
 This should include details on when and how to contact services such as GP’s, 111, A&E, mental health charities such as MIND, counselling services and other practitioners who can support children and young people experiencing mental health issues.

-2. We would suggest that to improve accessibility and readability, bold fonts, clear sections, bullet points and colored fonts/sections should be incorporated into the text.
+2. We would suggest that to improve accessibility and readability, bold fonts, clear sections, bullet points and coloured fonts/sections should be incorporated into the text.

 3. We strongly recommend that you ask children and young people to review the website further [lay review] on a regular basis and provide feedback on what works well, what does not and make any necessary changes to improve usability.